 The tap water is safe and drinkable in Israel, except at The Dead Sea.
 Some of the luxury hotels here, have special taps on each floor that you must go to for drinking water.
 Although Israeli water is safe, the presence of various minerals in the water may make you a bit queasy.
 Carrying a bottled water is essential too.

 Is it safe for solo female travellers?

 Israel is perfectly safe for solo female travellers and typical crime rates (like muggings or drunken violence) are relatively low in Israel.

-There are 6 mobile network operators and also quite a number of internet service providers in Israel.
+There are over 6 mobile network operators and about 0 internet service providers in Israel.
 You can checkout the

 and also details about each of them.